 Confusion on Victorian booster seat laws

-Many Victorian parents don’t know at what age their child can travel safely without a booster seat.
+Victorian parents unsure what age children can travel safely without a booster seat.

 Confusion about child-restraint laws could be putting thousands of Victorian children at risk on our roads, with height – not age – the safest measure of readiness for an adult seatbelt.

-Moving children out of a booster seat too soon puts them at greater risk of head, neck, spinal and abdominal injuries in a crash, says Elvira.
+Moving children out of a booster seat too soon puts them at greater risk of head, neck, spinal and abdominal injuries in a crash, Elvira says.

 If they don’t fit correctly in an adult seatbelt, they’ll need to stay in a booster seat.